Point to Point Wireless Ethernet Bridge Solutions:

 ► WIRELESS BRIDGE FOR LINE OF SIGHT

 This the most common type of scenario, where your two locations are less then 1 mile apart, have clear, unobstructed, line of sight, from building to building, and just need the basics.
 Line of sight means no trees, or other obstacles are in the way.
 These wireless bridge kits can be used for anything from sharing Internet between two locations to sharing voice, video, files, or other data.
 Typically these wireless bridge packages use the 802.11A/N, 5GHz Frequency.
 These are basic, short range 5GHz wireless Ethernet bridges, and are used to connect two homes or offices, share Internet or provide a temporary data link for any two locations at a short distance apart.
 These packages include cheap wireless bridge devices that are small in size, to long distance wireless bridge packages.
 We stock wireless N bridge, AC Wi-Fi bridge, and wired to wireless bridge equipment.
-Setting up a wireless bridge quick and easy as all of these pre-packaged wireless Ethernet bridge ship pre-configured.
+Setting up a wireless bridge is quick and easy as all of these pre-packaged point to point Ethernet bridges ship pre-configured.

 Click here for pre-packaged, line of sight wireless bridge kits.